cnayan/SiebelCTIConnector/README.md

 Siebel Call Center Connector
 ============================

-SCAPI implementation for a Call Center Siebel applet, to connect it to a PBX.
+SCAPI implementation for a Call Center Communications Driver, to connect it to a PBX.

 This Windows based sample DLL (Siebel CTI driver) implements the SCAPI method declarations as described by Siebel CTI Administration Guide's section